 - An officer or agent of your labor organization

-Mail/Absent Ballots: Reasonable accommodations are made for the use of mail/absent ballots by voters with disabilities as well as elderly IF YOU ARE UNABLE TO MARK AND/OR SIGN YOUR NAME:
+Mail-In Ballots: Reasonable accommodations are made for the use of mail-in ballots by voters with disabilities as well as elderly if you are unable to mark and/or sign your name:

-Pursuant to NRS 293.3165(3) if at the direction of a registered voter with a physical disability or who is at least 65 years of age, a person:
+Pursuant to NRS 293.3165(3) if at the direction of a registered voter with a physical disability or who is at least 65 years of age, a person who:

-(a) Marks and signs an absent ballot issued to the registered voter pursuant to the provisions of this section on behalf of the registered voter, the person must:
+(a) Marks and signs a mail-in ballot issued to the registered voter pursuant to the provisions of this section on behalf of the registered voter, the person must:

 1) Indicate next to his or her signature that the ballot has been marked and signed on behalf of the registered voter; and

-2) Submit a written statement with the absent ballot that includes the name, address and signature of the person.
+2) Submit a written statement with the mail-in ballot that includes the name, address and signature of the person.

-(b) Assists the registered voter to mark and sign an absent ballot issued to the registered voter pursuant to the provision of this section, the person or registered voter must submit a written statement with the absent allot that includes the name, address and signature of the person.
+(b) Assists the registered voter to mark and sign an mail-in ballot issued to the registered voter pursuant to the provision of this section, the person or registered voter must submit a written statement with the mail-in ballot that includes the name, address and signature of the person.

 For additional details see NRS 293.3165 or call the Registrar of Voters office, at (775) 328-3670.